 As one who favors spontaneity in her life and music making, Justine’s current work aligns most closely with jazz and neo-soul.
 This journey began with their jazz debut feature in 2011 short film Kuvuka Daraja, a work featured in both the International Black Women’s Film Festival in San Francisco and the Zanzibar International Film Festival.
 Justine's recent sets cover the music of soul greats, Black spirituals, and soaring improvisations over live looped beats.
-She currently serves on the Jazz Committee of the National Flute Association.

 "Justine played the flute at a book event.

 She was the best part of the night!"

 Justine has given hundreds of world premieres of contemporary classical music.
 One of her favorite performances came at the 2015 National Flute Association Convention, where they shared the stage with Flutronix, Sarah Brady, Cristina Ballatori, and more playing a range of electronic music to a beatboxed cello arrangement by Mara Miller, all while sketching a real-time charcoal drawing surrounding the audience.
 Other premieres have come at The Interchurch Center and St. John the Divine in New York City, and she has collaborated with artists such as Solange and Key Glock on their own projects.
 And of course, each improvised performance—whether taking the stage at historic NYC Park bandshells and amphitheaters with Sugar Hill Salon and for La Llamada, or hosting a virtual soundbath concert to Patreon subscribers—is a heartfelt premiere in and of itself.

 As a writer, Justine has written for Babbel Magazine and The Flute View, and has been interviewed for her community work on podcast This American Life.
 In addition, she was the Performance Keynote Speaker for McGill University's 34th annual Music Graduate Symposium in 2021.